Rasic2/gvasp/docs/source/functions/plot/neb.rst

    :maxdepth: 2
    :caption: Contents:

-For the transition state using the NEB method, one can use :program:`QVasp` to plot the energy difference of all images, just run the command:
+For the transition state using the NEB method, one can use :program:`GVasp` to plot the energy difference of all images, just run the command:

 .. code-block:: bash

-    QVasp plot neb -j plot.json --save
+    gvasp plot neb -j plot.json --save

 then, one may obtain the :file:`figure.svg` like this